CZ-NIC/mininterface/asset/readme-readonly.md

 If you're sure enough to start using *Mininterface*, convert the argparse into a dataclass.
 Then, the IDE will auto-complete the hints as you type.

 !!! warning
-    The argparse support is considered mostly for your evaluation as there are some [`differences`](Argparse-caveats.md) for advanced argparse CLI interfaces
+    The argparse support is considered mostly for your evaluation as there are some [`differences`](Argparse-caveats.md) for advanced argparse CLI interfaces.